How Do I Backup an External Hard Drive For FREE?

 Tips to Prolong the Lifespan of Your External Hard Drive

-- Be gentle! – if you travel with your external disk, consider keeping it in a foam-lined box.
-None of us like to be bashed around, and your disk is the same.
+• Be gentle! – if you travel with your external disk, consider keeping it in a foam-lined box.
+None of us likes to bash around, and your disk is the same.

 Preventive Measures to Avoid Data Loss

-- Apply common preventive steps – You can follow common steps to prevent data loss on your external hard drive by:
+• Apply common preventive steps – You can follow common steps to prevent data loss on your external hard drive:

-- Preventing unauthorised access to backed-up data through software encryption, etc.
+• Preventing unauthorised access to backed-up data through software encryption.

 Conclusion